openehr4j/openehr-rm-4j/README.md

 The openEHR specifications themselves are distributed under the [Attribution-NoDerivs 3.0 Unported (CC BY-ND 3.0)](https://creativecommons.org/licenses/by-nd/3.0/deed.en_GB) license.
 This project transpiles them to the Java programming language, under the assumption that it is allowed usage according to the "Principles" section in their Intellectual Property notice: [openehr.org](https://openehr.org/governance/intellectual_property).

-This project is not affiliated nor endorsed by openEHR International.
+This project is not affiliated with and not endorsed by openEHR International.

 ## References